 Aplastic anemia is a rare but very serious condition in which the body stops producing enough blood cells to cover its basic needs.
 It leads to frequent infections and uncontrolled bleeding; in severe cases, these complications can be life-threatening.
 Aplastic anemia is considered a type of bone marrow failure since blood cells are produced in the bone marrow.

 First, always get medical attention as soon as possible.
 Then contact a vaccine injury lawyer who can effectively represent you in the Federal Vaccine Court.
 If your aplastic anemia was triggered by a vaccine, you could be eligible for compensation.

 Filing a vaccine injury claim is very complicated.
-But you can hire an attorney to help you get through the process.
+One option to help you with the process is hiring an attorney.
 The good news is that you never have to pay legal fees when a vaccine injury lawyer represents you in the Vaccine Injury Compensation program.
 When your case is finished, our Law Firm works with the court to get legal fees and reimbursements paid.
 None of these costs are ever your financial responsibility.
 You never have to share ANY portion of your money for damages with our law firm.